 Pipa player and singer: Huang Xiafen (黄霞芬), Rylic: Chen Yibing (陈亦兵)

 Bamboo Flute (笛)

 Bamboo flute player: Yu Xunfa (俞逊发 1946－2006), one of China’s best flute soloists and composors; Composer: Jiang Xianwei (江宪文)

 About 4,000 years ago, bone flutes were replaced with bamboo flutes.
 By then the climate of the Central Plain in the north of China was much humid and warmer, and along the Yellow River, bamboos were thriving.
-According to the Records of the Grand Historian, Yellow Emperor ordered musicians to cut bamboos to make flutes, mimicking the sound of phoenix (黄帝使伶伦伐竹于昆豀、斩而作笛，吹作凤鸣).
-It is a huge progress in flute development: bamboo flutes not only more vibration-sensitive but easy to craft, thus helped flute become the most popular musical instrument in China.
+According to the Records of the Grand Historian, Yellow Emperor ordered musicians to cut bamboo to make flutes, mimicking the sound of a phoenix (黄帝使伶伦伐竹于昆豀、斩而作笛，吹作凤鸣).
+It is huge progress in flute development: bamboo flutes are not only more vibration-sensitive but easy to craft, thus helping the flute become the most popular musical instrument in China.

 While bow flute produces gentle, soothing and measured melodies, usually pitching in the key of C or D, and is commonly used to accompany Kunqu, Xiju, Yueju and other local operas of Jiangsu and Zhejiang provinces in south of Yangtze River, bangdi’s sound is more crispy, vigorous and high-pitched, typically for northern opera bands.

 Apart from Bow Flute and Clapping Flute, there are also Tone Setting Flute (定调笛), Additional Key Flute (加键笛) and Eleven Holes Flute (十一孔笛).

 Su Wu the Shepherd (苏武牧羊)